GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 Starts fast, stays fast

-Performance plays a significant role in the success of any online experience, as high performing sites engage and retain users better than poorly performing ones.
+Performance plays a significant role in the success of any online experience, because high performing sites engage and retain users better than poorly performing ones.
 Sites should focus on optimizing for user-centric performance metrics.

 {% endDetailsSummary %}

-Performance plays a significant role in the success of any online experience, as high performing sites engage and retain users better than poorly performing ones.
+Performance plays a significant role in the success of any online experience, because high performing sites engage and retain users better than poorly performing ones.
 Sites should focus on optimizing for user-centric performance metrics.

 #### Why

-Speed is critical for actually getting users to _use_ your experience.
+Speed is critical for getting users to _use_ your app.
 In fact, as page load times go from 1 second to 10 seconds, the probability of a user bouncing increases by 123%.
-Performance doesn21ecac977bcat stop `onload`.
+Performance doesn't stop with the `load` event.
 Users should never wonder whether their interaction—for example, clicking a button—was registered or not.
 Scrolling and animation should feel smooth.
 Performance affects your entire experience, from how users perceive your